 The second half of the match was well underway when two men in boiler suits, their faces hidden behind balaclavas, stormed into a tiny packed pub, The Heights Bar, in the village of Loughinisland, County Down.
 With an AK47 and a Czech made rifle, they shot madly and indiscriminately at the sixteen men who were gathered around the bar watching Ireland beat Italy.
 They killed six of them.
 According to witnesses, the two gunmen laughed as they made their getaway.
 The first killed, Barney Green, was in his eighties, someone’s grandfather, and as I recall from the stories that later poured from that heartbroken village, he had put on his best suit to mark Ireland’s making it to the World Cup.

 I didn’t know anyone in that pub.
-Not until this week when I heard from Colm Smyth.
+Not until the week when I heard from Colm Smyth.
 I know someone now.
 For years, Colm has remained silent about what happened that night, wary of giving interviews to the press, worried that talking about it might upset people, nervous about how we will react.
 Wrecked with a guilt about “being there” that night, about surviving the massacre, it took over seven thousand days for Colm to press “publish,” to share with the world his 5,000 word diary, his harrowing account of what happened to him and to those around him in that pub on June 18, 1994.

 "The Loughinisland Massacre: A Survivor's Diary" now available on Amazon, is the first thing Colm has ever written.
 He tells me I am the only person to read it other than his wife and a friend who helped edit it.
 By chance, he found me on the blogosphere and he felt compelled to let me – a stranger – know that, finally, he had set those 5,000 words down on a page.